Collins-type fragmentation energy correlator in semi-inclusive deep inelastic lepton-hadron scattering: FECs from energy-tagged SIDIS: finite- case

 \subsubsection{Hard coefficients and azimuthal modulations}

 The unpolarized hard coefficient $C_{qq}$ is given by

 which is organized by the azimuthal modulations and spin structures.
-We follow the SIDIS convention~\cite{Bacchetta:2006tn} to notate the coefficients as $F_{AB} = F_{AB}(Q^2, x/\xi_1, z/\xi_2, p_{hT}^2)$, using the subscripts $A$ and $B$ to refer sequentially to the electron and proton polarizations, with ``$U$'', ``$L$'', and ``$T$'' standing for ``unpolarized'', ``longitudinally polarized'', or ``transversely polarized'', respectively.
+We follow the SIDIS convention~\cite{Bacchetta:2006tn} to notate the coefficients as $F_{AB} = F_{AB}(Q^2, x/\xi_1, z/\xi_2, p_{hT}^2)$, using the subscripts $A$ and $B$ to separately indicate the electron and proton polarization states, with ``$U$'', ``$L$'', and ``$T$'' standing for ``unpolarized'', ``longitudinally polarized'', or ``transversely polarized'', respectively.
 When $F_{AB}$ receives contributions from both transverse and longitudinal $\gamma^*$ polarizations, we use a third subscript $C = T$ or $L$ in $F_{AB, C}$ to further distinguish them.
 Clearly, the $F_{AB, L}$ term will have an extra coefficient $\varepsilon$ compared to $F_{AB, T}$.
 Furthermore, we use a superscript ``$(n)$'' to indicate the azimuthal modulation $\cos(n \phi_h)$ or $\sin(n \phi_h)$, which distinguishes $F$'s with the same spin configuration.
 The coefficients in \eq{eq:C-in-W} are given by the $\bar{W}$ components as

 The polarized hard coefficient $\Delta C_{qq}$ is given by

 where the coefficients are